 Offering a warm welcome, open fire and real ales, The Oak is a traditional Cotswold pub that’s dog- and walker-friendly.
 It’s recently been refurbished and has a sheltered courtyard for summer afternoons.
 They serve tasty pub grub – and save room for the homemade puddings.

 The bistro at St Michael’s bed and breakfast has plenty of charm, with Cotswold stone, exposed beams and a woodburner for cold winter nights.
-It serves up a classic menu of simple European and British dishes like beef stroganoff, baked cod loin and goats cheese parcels.
+It serves up a classic menu of simple European and British dishes like beef stroganoff, oven-baked cod loin and goats cheese parcels.

 Where to stay in Painswick